 Acute care refers to short–term treatment, usually in a hospital, for patients with any kind of physical or mental health illness or injury.
 Acute NHS Trusts provide services such as accident and emergency departments, inpatient and outpatient medicine and surgery and in some cases very specialist medical care.

-There are four acute trusts operating within Suffolk and north east Essex.
+There are five acute trusts operating within Suffolk and north east Essex.
 Between them, they offer a range of inpatient and outpatient health and care services.

 If you require care from a hospital trust, the NHS Constitution gives most people living in England the right to choose where to receive treatment.